I have added an uncommon Japanese word "マクガフィン" ("McGuffin") into the aliases.txt, why doesn't it affect answer search results?

 マクガフィン NOUN 0

 For additional information, refer to the 'Asian language dictionaries' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 NOTE: Oracle Cloud Operations must run the Keywordindexer utility (*) before your changes to the word list files are active.
 To schedule this, submit a service request via Ask Technical Support.